awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

 # Web Server SSL/TLS Offload Step 2: Import or Generate a Private Key and SSL/TLS Certificate<a name="ssl-offload-import-or-generate-private-key-and-certificate"></a>

-To enable HTTPS, your web server application \(Nginx or Apache\) needs a private key and a corresponding SSL/TLS certificate\.
+To enable HTTPS, your web server application \(NGINX or Apache\) needs a private key and a corresponding SSL/TLS certificate\.
 To use web server SSL/TLS offload with AWS CloudHSM, you must store the private key in an HSM in your AWS CloudHSM cluster\.
 You can accomplish this in one of the following ways:
 + If you don't yet have a private key and a corresponding certificate, you can [generate a private key in an HSM](#ssl-offload-generate-private-key-and-certificate)\.
 You can then use the private key to create a certificate signing request \(CSR\)\.
 Use the CSR to create the SSL/TLS certificate\.